Francisco Javier Alegre: Works

 In exile, he established himself in Bologna, Italy, and there he rewrote his Historia from memory, in the form of a compendium.
-It was published in Mexico in 1841-1842.
+It was published in Mexico in 1841–1842.
 He also wrote 18 books, published together under the title Instituciones teológicas.

 His literary works included Alexandrias, a short epic poem about the conquest of Tyre by Alexander the Great (1775) and a Latin eclogue entitled Nysus.
 He also published a Latin translation of the Iliad, at Bologna in 1776 and, after revisions, at Rome in 1788.
 He translated the first three cantos of Nicolas Boileau's L'Art poétique into Spanish.

 He left quite a number of shorter works, mostly translations of classics.
 Among them are the "Alexandriadas" (1773, Italy), the "Iliad" in Latin (Rome, 1788), "Homeri Batrachiomachia" in Latin (Mexico, 1789), together with fragments of Horace and a good translation into Spanish of the first three cantos of the "Art Poétique" of Boileau.

 But the work for which he is especially noted is his History of the Society of Jesus in New Spain (ed.
 Carlos María Bustamante, Mexico, 1841).
-Although composed at a time when the order was persecuted in Spanish colonies, and often with great rigor, the tone of this most valuable work, indispensable for the study of the colonial history of Mexico and of many of its Indian tribes, is, according to the Catholic Encyclopedia "dignified and free from attacks upon Spain and the Spaniards".
+The Catholic Encyclopedia praises this work for its lack of "attacks upon Spain and the Spaniards" despite anti-Jesuit attitudes prevalent in Spain at the time.

 He published Carta geográfica del hemisferio mexicano, which introduced some information about New Spain previously unknown to European scholars.

 In 1889, Joaquín García Icazbaleta published his lyrical works under the title Opúsculos inéditos latinos y castellanos del P. Francisco Xavier Alegre (Unedited Latin and Spanish tracts of Father Francisco Xavier Alegre).
 His Latin writing style was pure and classical, comparing well with theologians of the Renaissance.